chriskomus/solar-battery-bt-monitor/README.md

 ## Monitoring Renogy BT-1 Devices

-**BT-1 Compatible Charge Controllers**: This python script reads data from Renogy solar Charge Controllers using the [BT-1](https://www.renogy.com/bt-1-bluetooth-module-new-version/) bluetooth adapter.
+**[BT-1 Compatible Charge Controllers](https://www.renogy.com/bt-1-bluetooth-module-new-version/)**: A python script reads data from Renogy solar Charge Controllers via its BT-1 bluetooth adapter.
 Tested with a **Rover 40A Charge Controller** and **Adventurer 30A Charge Controller**.
 May also work with Renogy **Wanderer** series charge controllers.
 It might also work with other "SRNE like" devices like Rich Solar, PowMr, WEIZE etc.

-**Junctek KH140F Bluetooth Battery Monitor**: This python script reads data from the Junctek KH140F battery monitor.
+**[Junctek KH140F Bluetooth Battery Monitor](https://www.aliexpress.com/item/1005005293243736.html)**: The python script reads data from the Junctek KH140F battery monitor.

+My setup utilized two Raspberry Pis:
-My setup uses a **Raspberry Pi Compute Module 4 with the Compute Module 4 IO Board**.
+- Server: **Raspberry Pi Compute Module 4 with the Compute Module 4 IO Board**.
 [See the hardware instructions specific to that build.](hardware_setup.md)
+- Touchscren Dashboard: **Raspberry Pi 3 A+** [See 2nd Pi Instructions](second_pi_setup.md)

+For simplicity, the [readme](README.md) and [hardware setup](hardware_setup.md) is written for using one Raspberry Pi.
+[See the 2nd Pi readme for setting up two Pis.](second_pi_setup.md)

 # Setup